-- Friday, August 5 Club Committee Fair - Friday, August 12 Club Assembly & bring your Rotary Stuff.
+- Friday, August 3 Club Committee Fair Friday, August 12 Club Assembly & bring your Rotary Stuff.
 Many members may have a box or two of "Rotary Stuff" in their basement or closest.
 Now is your chance to get it out of your house or office.
-Bring it to the Cultural Center and the Club will take over the storage responsibilities. - Saturday, August 13 Rack Cleaning at the Municipal Services Yard Same place as always. - Saturday, August 13 Jim Jabara Memorial Night for the Museum - Sunday, September 11 Chicken Sunday - Saturday, September 17 Rotary District wide Day of Service Repairs to Rotary Park - Sunday, September 18 District Governor's Golf Outing at the Kingsville Golf Club
+Bring it to the Cultural Center and the Club will take over the storage responsibilities. - Saturday, August 13 Rack Cleaning at the Municipal Services Yard Same place as always.

+- Saturday, August 13 Jim Jabara Memorial Night for the Museum Sunday, September 11 Chicken Sunday Saturday, September 17 Rotary District wide Day of Service Repairs to Rotary Park - · Sunday, September 18 District Governor's Golf Outing at the Kingsville Golf Club

-WELCOME TO OUR ZOOMERS: Special welcome to our "Zoomer Group" last Friday that included, Michelle Hall, Bill Webber, Ed Schulz, Denise King, Billy Ventola, and Terry Durkin.
+WELCOME TO OUR ZOOMERS: Special welcome to our "Zoomer Group" last Friday that included, Michelle Hall, Bill Webber, Ed Schulz, Denise King, Billy Ventola, and Terry Durkin,

+WELCOME TO UDK ZUDMEKS: Special welcome to our "Zoomer Group" last Friday that included, Michelle Hall, Bill Webber, Ed Schulz, Denise King, Billy Ventola, and Terry Durkin.
 WINNERS OF THE WEEK: Taking home an untold sum from the 50/50 pot was President Penny Joy.
 The second chance prize could have been won by Ron Shmyr, IF he was at our meeting and bought a ticket.
 On Friday, the 2nd Chance Pot grows by another \$20 to \$280.
 Our drawing is not worth a billion dollars, but you have a much better chance to win.
 However, you have to be there on Friday and purchase a 50/50 ticket in order to win.
 THOUGHT FOR THE WEEK: Orson Scott Card once said; "Every person is defined by the communities that they belong to."
 Rotary is a community, and we all work to make our broader community better.
 Plymouth and the world community is better off today because of the work of Plymouth Rotarians over the past nearly 100 years.